The Masque of Mandragora: Production

 Working titles for this story included The Catacombs of Death and The Curse of Mandragora.
 The ultimate name references the masque, entertainment performed by masked players, that later plays a key role in the plot.

 Location shooting for the serial was done at the resort of Portmeirion in Wales, better known as the setting for the cult series The Prisoner.

 Cast notes

 Tim Pigott-Smith previously played Captain Harker in The Claws of Axos (1971).
 Norman Jones previously played Khrisong in The Abominable Snowmen (1967) and Major Baker in Doctor Who and the Silurians (1970).
 Robert James had previously played Lesterson in The Power of the Daleks (1966).

 Themes and analysis

 Martin Wiggins, senior lecturer and fellow at the Shakespeare Institute at Stratford-upon-Avon, has compared this story's plot with Hamlet: "It has an inexperienced, intellectual prince, a usurping duke, and a debate about the conflict between science and religion that recalls Hamlet's musings on the nature of the supernatural world."

+The episode contributes to the "myth of the flat Earth" when Giuliano says he is entertaining a new, revolutionary notion that the Earth is round.
+In fact, educated Europeans had already universally accepted the roundness of the Earth before the 15th century.